Pintangle

 The Beyond TAST stitches

-For people who have done TAST, or are experienced embroiderers, Beyond TAST will offer a more complex stitch to Explore.
+For people who have done TAST, or are experienced embroiderers, Beyond TAST offers a more complex stitch to explore.
 These will be announced each week alongside the TAST stitch.

 Of course, as with regular TAST, this is a guilt-free challenge, with a loose structure so you can swing in and out of it – joining in some stitches and skipping others – if need be.
 It is up to you to use the Beyond TAST challenge, in whatever way suits your life and encourages your creativity.
 My main aim in running these challenges side-by-side is so people who are new to hand embroidery can see how rich, diverse and creative stitching can be.